lammps/lammps/doc/src/pair_aip_water_2dm.rst

-Where :math:`\mathrm{Tap}(r_{ij})` is the taper function which provides a continuous cutoff (up to third derivative) for interatomic separations larger than :math:`r_c` :doc:`pair_style ilp_graphene_hbn <pair_ilp_graphene_hbn>`.
+Where :math:`\mathrm{Tap}(r_{ij})` is the taper function which provides a continuous cutoff (up to third derivative) for interatomic separations larger than :math:`r_c` :doc:`pair_style ilp_graphene_hbn
+<pair_ilp_graphene_hbn>`.

 It is important to include all the pairs to build the neighbor list for calculating the normals.

 .. note::

    Since each water molecule contains one oxygen atom and two hydrogen atoms, a new definition is proposed (see In :ref:`(Feng) <Feng>`),the atomic normal vectors of hydrogen atoms are assumed to lie along the corresponding oxygen-hydrogen bonds and the normal vector of the central oxygen atom is defined as their average.

-The parameter file (e.g. COH.aip.water.2dm), is intended for use with *metal* :doc:`units <units>`, with energies in meV.
-Two additional parameters, *S*, and *rcut* are included in the parameter file. *S* is designed to facilitate scaling of energies. *rcut* is designed to build the neighbor list for calculating the normals for each atom pair.
+The provided parameter file, ``COH.aip.water.2dm``, is intended for use with *metal* :doc:`units <units>`, with energies in meV.
+Two additional parameters, *S*, and *rcut* are included in the parameter file. *S* is designed to facilitate scaling of energies; *rcut* is designed to build the neighbor list for calculating the normals for each atom pair.

 .. note::

-   The parameters presented in the parameter file (e.g. COH.aip.water.2dm), are fitted with taper function by setting the cutoff equal to 16.0 Angstrom.
-Using different cutoff or taper function should be careful.
+   The parameters presented in the provided parameter file, ``COH.aip.water.2dm``, are fitted with the taper function enabled by setting the cutoff equal to 16.0 Angstrom.
+Using a different cutoff or taper function setting should be carefully checked as they can lead to significant errors.
 These parameters provide a good description in both short- and long-range interaction regimes.
 This feature is essential for simulations in high pressure regime (i.e., the interlayer distance is smaller than the equilibrium distance).

 This potential must be used in combination with hybrid/overlay.
-Other interactions can be set to zero using pair_style *none*\ .
+Other interactions can be set to zero using :doc:`pair_coeff settings
+<pair_coeff>` with the pair style set to *none*\ .

 This pair style tallies a breakdown of the total interlayer potential energy into sub-categories, which can be accessed via the :doc:`compute pair <compute_pair>` command as a vector of values of length 2.
 The 2 values correspond to the following sub-categories:

 1. *E_vdW* = vdW (attractive) energy
 2. *E_Rep* = Repulsive energy